stevshil/K8sClusterAnsible/README.md

 * Ansible version 2.9.1
 * Python 3.7.5 (optional)
+* AWS security group that allows all systems in your VPC to communicate on any port and any protocol

 This code takes into account the use of Python Virtual Environments to run the correct version of Python.